Author: Dr. Theo Notteboom

 The forest products trade is subject to predefined markets since large extraction areas such as Canada and Scandinavia have been suppliers for centuries.
 Overall, the consumption of forest products is still on the rise despite the increased use of synthetic materials and the digitalization of the economy (electronic documentation).
 International climate change policies, as well as sustainable consumption and production policies, are affecting the forest products industry.

-The paper industry is driven by volume generation, also known as the fill the mill concept.
+The paper industry is driven by volume generation, also known as the fill-the-mill concept.
 Waves of consolidation attest to the need for scale increases.
-Over recent decades, mergers have occurred among producers and buyers alike.
+Over recent decades, mergers have occurred among both producers and buyers.
 Due to this consolidation trend, the power is shifting towards producers that are integrating into complete supply chains.
 A storage facility near the market is preferred, and integration also promotes logistical and transport concepts unique to the industry.
-A well-known example is the StoraEnso Cargo Unit (SECU), which is used for transport between the mills in Scandinavia and the main hub in Zeebrugge.
-Forwarders and terminal operators are increasingly working for producers and less for traders.
+A well-known example is the StoraEnso Cargo Unit (SECU), which is used for transporting materials between mills in Scandinavia and the main hub in Zeebrugge.
+Forwarders and terminal operators are increasingly working for producers rather than traders.
 The traditional approach was a collection of small independent traders who have now lost their importance.
 This incites a consolidation on both the supply and demand sides to deliver added value.

 Horizontal integration has become an incentive for vertical integration, where wood producers opt for an internal distribution system by investing in terminals and derived activities.
-The emergence of Just in Time (JIT) in the paper industry creates a need for a central supply.
-For the maritime shipments of forest products, the number of ports of call is relatively low, reducing the advantages of smaller ports when a trade is drawn towards major, better-equipped load centers.
+The emergence of Just-in-Time (JIT) in the paper industry creates a need for a centralized supply.
+For maritime shipments of forest products, the number of ports of call is relatively low, which reduces the advantages of smaller ports when trade is drawn towards major, better-equipped load centers.

 E. Project cargo

 Project cargo, heavy lifts, and machinery are among the most important segments within break bulk.
 As with most other segments, it is a collection of different load units with no common standard since their units are project-related.
-Project cargo consists, for instance, of knocked down plants, new industrial manufacturing plants, power generation equipment, equipment for the oil and gas industry, diesel engines, mining equipment, and breweries.
+Project cargo consists, for instance, of knocked-down plants, new industrial manufacturing plants, power generation equipment, oil and gas industry equipment, diesel engines, mining equipment, and breweries.

-Amongst other trends impacting the sector, shorter build times prevail.
+Among other trends impacting the sector, shorter build times are prevalent.
 This creates the need for reduced shipping times and a steady flow of components.
-Also, the risk of penalties is more elevated, and the chances of consolidating cargo are slimmer due to the multitude of smaller projects.
+Also, the risk of penalties is higher, and the chances of consolidating cargo are slimmer due to the multitude of smaller projects.
 The shift of assembly activities towards the port area places increased stress on the hinterland connections of ports.
 In the long run, the physical limitations of hinterland connections could endanger the competitive position of ports.

-Due to complex handling activities, the need for added value is relatively high in the project cargo segment.
+Due to the complex handling activities involved, the need for added value is relatively high in the project cargo segment.
 Cargo consolidation is happening at ports and requires industrial packaging of goods.
-This creates the need for intermediaries able to provide transport solutions at sea and in the hinterland.
+This creates a need for intermediaries that can provide transport solutions at sea and in the hinterland.
 Ultimately, this leads to the outsourcing of the logistical process.
-Industrial and engineering companies focus on their core activities but demand excellence and flexibility, which can only be delivered by a project-based custom approach by the partners responsible for the logistical aspects.
+Industrial and engineering companies focus on their core activities but demand excellence and flexibility, which can only be delivered by a project-based, custom approach by the partners responsible for the logistical aspects.

-On the whole, the project cargo sector is dependent on a few core main markets.
-Energy plants are on the rise since the search for green sustainable energy is booming.
+Overall, the project cargo sector is heavily reliant on a few key markets.
+Energy plants are on the rise as the search for sustainable energy intensifies.
 Wind turbines are appearing all across the landscape, driving the demand for the industry.
 Construction projects are another cornerstone of the sector, with mega-projects in developing countries an important driver.
 Finally, mining is a relatively reliable business delivering cargo on a fairly constant basis.

-When there is an economic crisis, project movement lags because of the decline in capital investments.
-The project cargo market typically has a lagging effect that can vary depending on the region but could be eight months or longer for the up and down cycles.
+During an economic downturn, project movement slows due to a decline in capital investments.
+The project cargo market typically exhibits a lagging effect that can vary depending on the region, but may be as long as eight months or longer due to the up and down cycles.
 This makes it challenging to forecast the demand for projects and, thus, project cargo.

-Within the project cargo sector, a consolidation and cooperation wave is taking place in order to offer a larger geographical scope and an adjusted ship tonnage.
-Some examples of horizontal integration are Spliethoff and Mammoet Shipping (renamed Biglift Shipping in 2000).
+Within the project cargo sector, a wave of consolidation and cooperation is taking place to offer a larger geographical scope and adjusted ship tonnage.
 Despite consolidation, the sector still has many smaller operators that have developed unique skills and equipment.
 Most ship operators follow a business model that runs on a combination of cargo.
-Essentially, almost anything up to and including containers in some cases can qualify as project cargo because a combination of cargo is necessary to make a successful voyage.
+Essentially, almost anything up to and including containers, in some cases, can qualify as project cargo because a combination of cargo is necessary to make a successful voyage.
 This implies that ship operators typically do not build their business around heavy-lift cargo only.
-As a result, most of the vessels deployed in the heavy-lift market are multipurpose and suitable for carrying any dry cargo, forest products, steel, containers, and even bulk.
+As a result, most vessels deployed in the heavy-lift market are multipurpose and suitable for carrying a wide range of cargoes, including dry cargo, forest products, steel, containers, and even bulk commodities.

 Next to the shipping lines, the freight forwarding community plays an essential role in the project cargo market.
-In many cases, they arrange ocean transportation, clearance in ports, and inland transportation.
-Ship operators generally do not compete with freight forwarders on a direct basis.
-However, on specific projects, ship operators might have quotes on cargos that include services such as barging, rail or trucking (heavy haul), documentation, and packing at the terminal for customers who want to consolidate their cargos in a single location from multiple suppliers.
-All these services can be provided either in-house or in collaboration with other freight forwarders in a one-stop-shop approach.
-Activities can also include extensive engineering for special projects as well as lumpsum contracting of integrated projects.
+In many cases, they arrange ocean transportation, port clearance, and inland transportation.
+Ship operators typically do not compete directly with freight forwarders.
+However, on specific projects, ship operators might have quotes on cargos that include services such as barging, rail, or trucking (heavy haul), documentation, and packing at the terminal for customers who want to consolidate their cargos in a single location from multiple suppliers.
+These services can be provided either in-house or in collaboration with other freight forwarders through a one-stop shop approach.
+Activities can also include extensive engineering for special projects and lump-sum contracting of integrated projects.

 F. Coffee and cocoa